Tax Obligations for Nannies and Other Household Workers

-You may be like many nannies and other household employees who often have questions about your employment status and tax obligations.
-It’s worth understanding your (and your employer’s) responsibilities at the beginning of employment even if it’s just a temporary placement.
+You may be like many nannies and other household employees who often have questions about your tax obligations.
+It is worth understanding your (and your employer’s) responsibilities at the beginning of employment even if it’s just a temporary placement.

-Here are some key questions and answers for household employees.
+Here are some key questions and answers about tax obligations for nannies and other household employees.

 Am I an employee or an independent contractor?

-In most situations, nannies and other household workers are considered to be employees and not independent contractors.
-Employees take instruction from the employer, have their schedule set by the employer and use their employer’s supplies, tools and equipment.
-Independent contractors — perhaps a lawn care service — works under their own conditions, sets their own schedule and uses their own supplies.
-The IRS and state tax authorities will basically treat a household employee the same way as someone who works in an office, retail store or restaurant.
+Nannies and other household workers are considered to be employees and not independent contractors.
+Employees take instruction from their employers; have their schedules set by their employers; and use their employer’s supplies, tools, and equipment.
+Independent contractors – perhaps a lawn care service – work under their own conditions, set their own schedule, and use their own supplies.
+The IRS and state tax authorities treat nannies and other household employees the same way as someone who works in an office, retail store, or restaurant.

 Will I have taxes taken out of my paychecks?

-If you earn more than $2,200 in 2020 (or $2,100 in 2019) from one family during the year, your employer must withhold Social Security and Medicare taxes.
-Social Security is withheld at 6.2 percent and Medicare at 1.45 percent of your gross pay.
-The amount of federal and state income tax withheld from your paycheck depends on your marital status and how many allowances you choose to claim on your W-4 form.
-Your employer will pay the same in Social Security and Medicare taxes as well as unemployment insurance.
+If you earn more than $2,400 in 2022 (or made $2,300 in 2021) from one family during the year, your employer must withhold Social Security and Medicare taxes from your pay.
+Social Security is withheld at 6.2 percent and Medicare at 1.45 percent of your gross wages.
+The amount of federal and state (if applicable) income tax withheld from your paycheck depends on how you complete your Form W-4.
+Your employer will pay the same in Social Security and Medicare taxes as well as federal and state unemployment insurance.

 Do I have to pay any taxes?

-If you earn less than $2,200 in 2020 (or $2,100 in 2019) from any family, then your employer is not obligated to withhold taxes.
-But you will still have to file an annual income tax return and report any wages earned during the year, even if it is less than $2,200 (or $2,100 in 2019).
-Keep an accurate record of your earnings; this will help you pay both federal and state income taxes for the calendar year when you file your tax returns.
+If you earn less than $2,400 in 2022 (or $2,300 in 2021) from any family, then your employer is not obligated to withhold taxes.
+But you will still have to file an annual income tax return (Form 1040) and report any wages earned during the year, even if it is less than $2,400 (or $2,300 in 2021).
+Keep an accurate record of your earnings.
+This will help you pay both federal and state income taxes for the calendar year when you file your tax returns.

 Use our nanny tax calculator to determine how much in taxes will be withheld from your paycheck.